If you are too ill to go to work, you may be entitled to sick pay. Find out what your rights are when it comes to sick pay and sick leave.

 - you do not provide medical evidence of your illness from the eighth day of your sick leave;

-- you are on sick leave for long periods of time.
+- you are on sick leave for long periods.

 If you have any issues with sick pay or entitlements, speak to your UNISON rep for advice.